Finite-temperature dynamics and the role of disorder in nearly critical Ni(Cl$_{1-x}$Br$_x$)$_2$$\cdot$4SC(NH$_2$)$_2$: Results and discussion

 \subsubsection{Local excitations}

 Previous measurements on the $x=0.06$ compound have revealed the presence of disorder-induced local excitations in DTNX, which appear just above the magnon dispersion maximum \cite{PovarovWulfHuvonen2015}.
 These local impurity states were also detected by NMR \cite{OrlovaBlinderKermarrec2017}.
-Theory suggested that they may be related to $S=1$ dimers composed of nearest neighbor Ni$^{2+}$ bound by superexchange interactions, enhanced by the Br-impurity between them \cite{DupontCapponiLaflorencie2017}.
-In order to verify this simplistic interpretation, we investigated the wave vector and temperature dependence of these excitations in our $x=0.14$ sample.
+Theory suggested that they may be viewed as excitations in effectively {\em isolated} $S=1$ dimers composed of nearest neighbor Ni$^{2+}$ ions bound by superexchange interactions substantially enhanced by the Br-impurity between them \cite{DupontCapponiLaflorencie2017}.
+Being a {\em local} probe, NMR is unable to unambiguously confirm the dimer model.
+Instead, to verify this simplistic interpretation, we investigated the wave vector and temperature dependence of these excitations in our neutron data.

 Similarly to Fig.~7 in Ref.~\cite{PovarovWulfHuvonen2015}, Fig.~\ref{Fig-states}(a) in the present work shows a projection of the measured inelastic scattering intensity integrated in the directions transverse to the $c$ axis over all available data ($E_i=3.71$~meV).
 The features at $\hbar \omega=1.25$~meV are clearly visible.
 Fig.~\ref{Fig-states}(b) shows the corresponding constant-energy slice integrated in the range $\pm 0.3$~r.l.u. in the $(h,-h,0)$ direction and $\pm 0.1$~meV in energy.
 A periodic modulation of intensity of the impurity mode along the $c$ axis is unmistakable in both projections.
 The apparent additional modulation along the $(h,h,0)$ direction is actually due to scattering by strong phonons emanating from the $(-1,-1,-2)$ and $(0,0,-2)$ Bragg peaks.
 This phonon background can be measured at slightly higher energy, $\hbar \omega=1.45$~meV with integration in the same range.
 A point-by-point subtraction leaves the magnetic contribution plotted in Fig.~\ref{Fig-states}(c).
 There is clearly no modulation of intensity other than that along the chain-axis.